ibmresilient/resilient-community-apps/app_host_files/README.md

 ## Introduction

-Starting with a Beta release in Resilient 36.2, IBM Resilient now supports container-based deployment of apps (integrations) using a VMWare image, called App Host, that pairs with your Resilient appliance.
+Starting with a Beta release in Resilient 36.2, IBM Resilient now supports container-based deployment of apps (integrations) using an environment called App Host that pairs with your Resilient appliance.

-In order to deploy to App Host, you will need to create an image of your app using Docker (or the container tool of your choice), push that image to a registry, and utilize the Resilient SDK to create a `.zip` file for your app in the standard format.
+In order to deploy to App Host, you will need to create an image of your app using Docker (or the container tool of your choice), push that image to a registry, and utilize `resilient-sdk` to create a `.zip` file for your app in the standard format.

 ## Files